 No one expects a dental emergency to ruin their day, but they actually occur all the time here in Plano.
 Someone accidentally slips and breaks a tooth, or a very painful toothache just seems to come out of nowhere.
 In any case, one thing remains the same: when faced with a dental emergency, a person needs immediate attention to get the relief they deserve.
-If you ever find yourself dealing with a dental emergency, know that you can always turn to Independence Dental.
+If you ever find yourself dealing with a dental emergency, know that you can always turn to your emergency dentist in Plano at Independence Dental.
 We’re ready to accept emergency patients, and we work to see them as quickly as possible.
+Plus, our team of experts offers all specialties in one convenient location.
 If you need dental care right away, give us a call, and we’ll be ready to help.

 Rather than spending hours waiting at the ER, emergency dental patients can get the prompt attention they need from a highly-skilled dentist in Dr. Nastassia Ulasik.
 Dr. Ulasik has made it a point to become an expert in all aspects of dentistry over the course of her career, so whatever your emergency might be, you can trust that she’s handled it countless times before.
 Plus, she also uses the latest imaging technology so she’s able to get a better look at a patient’s mouth and quickly figure out what they need.

 A small toothache can easily turn into throbbing pain if left untreated.
 This is most often because a serious infection has reached the inside of a tooth where the sensitive nerve is located.
+An emergency root canal may be recommended to save the tooth from extraction.
 If you suddenly find yourself with a hurting tooth, you should: